Creating and configuring a Spack-Manager Project

 Anonymous Machines

-There are two anonymous machines that are reserved for project and users to utilize: base
+There are two anonymous machines that are reserved for project and users to utilize: base and user.

-directory is designed to hold project wide configurations that are the defaults utilized by every environment.
+The configs/base directory is designed to hold project wide configurations that are the defaults utilized by every environment.

 For example, the software project has non-default package variants they wish to use uniformly across all platforms these could

-be set in the configs/base/packages.yaml
+be set in the configs/base/packages.yaml file.

-directory is one that allows users to set their own personal preferences or make tweaks before pushing them
+The configs/users directory is one that allows users to set their own personal preferences or make tweaks before pushing them

 to the whole team.
 An example here is if one user really prefers a specific flavor of MPI and the software project is not constrained

-then they could configure that in the configs/user/packages.yaml
+then they could configure that in the configs/user/packages.yaml file.

 The hierarchy of precedent for these configs are:

-where the smaller number means higher precedent.
+usermachinebasewhere the smaller number means higher precedent.

-are not the law and can be overridden on each machine as necessary.
+So any configurations in base are not the law and can be overridden on each machine as necessary.

-An example of this would be if the project prefers to build with +shared
+An example of this would be if the project prefers to build with +shared but on specific platform can only support ~shared.

 As a reminder, this hierarchy is only for creating the default environment configuration on each platform when it is created.

-These are added to the spack.yaml
+These are added to the spack.yaml via entries in the includes list.

-Each environment can still be customized by modifying the spack.yaml
+Each environment can still be customized by modifying the spack.yaml file and using additional configuration techniques.

 $ mkdir $SCRATCH/exawind-demo/configs/base